-We will be holding four of our popular Visit the Vulcan Days in 2017, the first taking place on Sunday 23 April.
+We will be holding our next Visit the Vulcan Day on Sunday 23 April 2017.

 Our Visit the Vulcan Days are great days out for aircraft enthusiasts and the general public alike.
 The VRT Team will be on hand to give guided tours of Vulcan XL426 and for an additional fee you can climb inside the Vulcan’s cockpit.